Back to Development

 There are typically two to three scheduled sessions each half term, combining online and in-person learning.
 You should also expect around 4-6 hours of self-study per half term.

-NPQ conferences take place during the working week and during term time.
+Local seminars take place during the working week and during term time.
 Schools should plan for participant attendance as part of their professional development commitment.

 The programme is designed to be manageable alongside your existing role.